Sam Mele: Early managerial and coaching career

 Immediately after his playing career ended in the minor leagues in 1958, Mele became a scout for the Washington Senators.
 But in 1959, on July 4, Mele joined the Major League coaching staff of the Senators under manager Cookie Lavagetto when Billy Jurges departed to become skipper of the Red Sox.
 He followed the franchise when it moved to Bloomington, Minnesota, as the Minnesota Twins in 1961.
 With the maiden edition of the Twins struggling at 19–30 (.388) on June 6, 1961, Mele filled in as manager, winning two of seven games while Lavagetto took a leave of absence.
 Mele then formally succeeded to the job on June 23, 1961.
 The Twins moved up two places in the standings under Mele, going 45–49 (.479) and finishing seventh.

 But fortified by young players such as Hall of Famer Harmon Killebrew, Jim Kaat, Zoilo Versalles and Bob Allison, the Twins challenged the powerful New York Yankees in 1962 before placing second.
 After finishing third in 1963, the team suffered through a poor season in 1964, leading to speculation that Mele would be replaced by his new third base coach, Billy Martin.

 1965 American League championship

-Instead, Mele's 1965 Twins broke the Yankees' stranglehold on the American League pennant, as from 1947 to 1964, the Yankees had won all but three pennants.
-Led by Versalles, who was named the American League's Most Valuable Player, batting champion Tony Oliva, and pitcher Mudcat Grant, who won 21 games, Minnesota won 102 games—still a franchise record—and coasted to the league title.
-(The Yankees finished sixth.)
-Minnesota won the first two games in the 1965 World Series, but the superior pitching of the Los Angeles Dodgers' Sandy Koufax, Don Drysdale and Claude Osteen asserted itself as Los Angeles won in seven games.
+1965 proved a surprise as Mele's Twins broke through the Yankees' stranglehold.
+That team had won the American League pennant 15 of the past 18 seasons (1947–1964) while the Twins languished out of contention.
+Led by Versalles, who was named the American League's Most Valuable Player, batting champion Tony Oliva, and pitcher Mudcat Grant, who won 21 games, Minnesota won 102 games—still a franchise record—and coasted to the league title (the Yankees, in the beginning of a downfall for years, were not competitive).
+Minnesota won the first two games in the 1965 World Series, but the superior pitching trio of the Los Angeles Dodgers in Sandy Koufax, Don Drysdale and Claude Osteen asserted itself as Los Angeles won in seven games.